pauljannis/pySSN/README.md

 `python pySSN.py -i evolved_variants-LevenshteinDM-checkpoint.csv --reducer tSNE`

 This one nicely shows the clusters emerging over the course of directed evolution.
 But why not add some color?
 We can assign color values to each point by passing a grouping file.
-We know from which of the three rounds of directed evolution each sequence originates and can assign a color accordingly in a simple txt file (see _evolved_variants_groupings.txt_).
+We know from which of the three rounds of directed evolution each sequence originates and can assign a color accordingly in a simple txt file ordered in the same way as the corresponding sequences fasta (see _evolved_variants_groupings.txt_).
 We'll use the tSNE checkpoint to not have to calculate everything again:

 `python pySSN.py -i evolved_variants-tSNEcheckpoint.npy --grouping evolved_variants_groupings.txt`